chaconnewu/awesome-augmented/awesomes/awesome-go.md

   </a>
   - A Go implementation of Adaptive Radix Tree.
   <sup>
-   &#9733 0, pushed 21 days ago
+   &#9733 0, pushed 145 days ago
   </sup>
  </li>
  <li>
   <a href="https://github.com/Workiva/go-datastructures">
    go-datastructures
   </a>
-  - a collection of useful, performant, and thread-safe data structures
+  - A collection of useful, performant, and thread-safe data structures
   <sup>
-   &#9733 2452, pushed 6 days ago
+   &#9733 2452, pushed 131 days ago
   </sup>
  </li>
  <li>